BNM-sun/BNM-sun/README.md

+👋 I'm Batho Makgau - SaaS Rescue Engineer

-👋 I'm Batho.
-I step in when B2B SaaS founders lose money to broken auth flows, failed Stripe webhooks, or sluggish dashboards
+I'm the person B2B founders call when their app is broken and they're losing money or sleep because of it.
+I step in when founders lose money to broken auth flows, failed Stripe webhooks, or sluggish dashboards

-## Featured Project
-**[PropRisk Sage](https://silly-starburst-ff0044.netlify.app)** — A live prop firm tracker for funded traders.
-Compares 7+ firms side by side, flags hidden rules, tracks drawdown and trades.
-Built with vanilla JS, Chart.js, and Supabase.
+*   *🚨 I Fix Critical Bugs:* I diagnose and resolve the errors that stall your growth, from *broken auth flows* that lock users out to *failed Stripe webhooks* that leave money on the table.
+*   *⚡ My Process is Simple:*
+    1. You send me a Loom video of the bug.
+    2. I provide a clear diagnostic and a fixed-price quote.
+    3. You get back a stable, working product, often with a small, no-cost improvement I noticed along the way.

 ## Tech
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=flat&logo=html5&logoColor=white)